zhimin-z/zhimin-z.github.io/_posts/2025-11-11-the-end-provider-or-the-great-escape.md

 But AI changes this equation forever.

 AI is the **perfect subordinate**: infinitely scalable, never tired, never confused, requiring zero alignment.
-It doesn’t need check-ins or team-building retreats.
+It doesn't need check-ins or team-building retreats.
 It can be cloned, deployed, and integrated seamlessly.

-That means AI doesn’t just replace the analyst doing the work—it replaces the manager whose job was to coordinate ten of them.
+That means AI doesn't just replace the analyst doing the work—it replaces the manager whose job was to coordinate ten of them.

 And that realization leads us to two distinct, equally terrifying futures.